JSusak/Viola-Jones-Algorithm-Alarm/README.md

 - Install the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python) in your environment, allowing you to run code just by right clicking a desired .py file.
 - Fork the project OR clone it by running `git clone https://github.com/JSusak/Viola-Jones-Algorithm-Alarm.git`

+# Connecting your Android Device

+This program does have the ability to render the algorithm through an Android phone, working in the same manner as if a webcam was attached to your PC.
+However, if you already have a webcam I would personally not follow these instructions as I have found the algorithm to be quite inaccurate while taking video footage from your phone - this is probably due to your phone camera being able to move so quickly whereas a webcam is in one place all the time.
+FURTHERMORE, I have noticed that the specific site that you have to use is considered insecure - I have tested the site and it does work but a further check has to be uncommented in the code, which you will have to do yourself if you want to access the footage which will be used in the code.
+Nevertheless, here are the steps to take if you wish to do it:

+- Download the [IP Webcam](https://play.google.com/store/apps/details?id=com.pas.webcam&hl=en&gl=US) app from the play store.
+- Open it and modify the settings to your liking - I chose to turn the sound off on my version, I would recommend you do it too.
+- When the camera starts you should notice two links under the IPv4 header - Copy that link into a browser.
+It should have the structure: "https://abc.def.g.hij:klmn"
+- On the site, under "Video Renderer" click "Javascript".
+- When you run the code AND have uncommented the right line in algo.py (verify=False) the footage from your phone should appear if you type 'phone' on the main menu!

 # Contributions